nativecode-dev/oss-xamarin/README.md

 # [Power to the people, Cos!](http://www.imdb.com/title/tt0105435/?ref_=nv_sr_1)

 Provide Material Design themes now for Xamarin.Forms apps natively without hacks!
 Check out the [wiki](https://github.com/nativecode-dev/oss-xamarin/wiki) for more information.
+And yes, I [blogged](https://www.secretlifeof.net/development/use-appcompat-v7-with-xamarin-forms) about it.

 **NOTE**: As it is still very early in the project (v1.1 will be considered production ready), expect breaking changes.